aliemreky/book-retail/README.md

 ### API Endpoints

-All Api Endpoint secures with Spring Security JWT.
+All Api Endpoint secure with Spring Security JWT.

 First register, then get auth token from header.
 Then can be called endpoints.

 > **POST Mapping** http://localhost:8080/login -> Public endpoint which returns a signed JWT for valid user credentials (username/password)